 The radical threat posed by global warming poses a profound challenge to every vocation.
 At the core of every profession, from engineering to accountancy to law to journalism, is the idea of providing expertise in service to the public good.
 Professionals must act ethically, in accordance with relevant codes and standards.
-But with the whole system under challenge from the possible collapse of the natural systems that support life on earth, are these ethics be sufficient?
+But with the whole system under challenge from the possible collapse of the natural systems that support life on earth, will these ethics be sufficient?

 Is it possible to be an ethical professional while also providing advice that supports fossil fuel companies?
 How are professional standards and codes of ethics shifting in response to the catastrophic threat posed by climate change?
 How have certain professionals been implicated in perpetuating and legitimising environmentally destructive acts?

-This outstanding panel will consider these and other profound questions facing all professionals in the age of global warming
+This outstanding panel will consider these and other profound questions facing all professionals in the age of global warming.

 Anna Krien, Author and Journalist

 David Ritter, CEO, Greenpeace Australia Pacific